 Stephen Wise was not the only one who applied Herzl’s teachings to American reality.
 Richard Gottheil, a professor of Semitic languages at Columbia University, president of the American Federation of Zionists from 1898 to 1904, and like Wise a founder of the American Zionist movement, also presented a clear and systematic doctrine regarding the unique course of development of Herzlian Zionism in the American arena.
 Notwithstanding their collaboration in the United States, however, one can discern a difference in the nature of Wise’s and Gottheil’s Zionist activities.
 Although Gottheil was a member of the Zionist General Council and the delegate to several Zionist congresses, his Zionist activism centered primarily on the United States; Wise, whose Zionist activity took place mainly in the United States as well, also devoted a significant portion of his time to the global Zionist movement.
 As a result, Gottheil was not exposed to the political and public limitations that Wise encountered in the World Zionist Organization and, accordingly, he was not deterred from highlighting the unique integration of Herzlian Zionism into the United States and did not choose to blur the differences between American and European Zionism.
-In this spirit Gottheil asserted that Herzl’s objective was not the establishment of an independent Jewish state in Palestine.
+In this spirit, Gottheil asserted that Herzl’s objective was not the establishment of an independent Jewish state in Palestine.
 He believed that Herzl sought to create a safe haven for East European Jews.
 Conceivably, his emphasis on the East European dimension of Herzl’s ideology and action was meant to speak to Jewish immigrants in the United States, a decisive majority of whom were from Eastern Europe and were very troubled by developments there.
 A territorial concentration of Jews with limited autonomy under the patronage of one of the liberal superpowers of the time served this aim most effectively, as compared with an independent state whose existence would be far more precarious and achievement far more difficult.
 As proof, Gottheil cited the Basel Program (the first manifesto of the Zionist movement), which referred to a “national home” rather than a “Jewish state.”
 According to him, the term “national home” was inserted not in order to blur or distort the aims of the Zionist movement, nor to downplay the international opposition to its establishment, but rather because Herzl and the movement’s founders did not view the establishment of an independent Jewish state as their objective.
 Gottheil was aware that many Zionists around the world regarded an independent state as the goal of the movement, but he asserted that these views were only voiced by individuals without authority, who were acting without supervision and illogically because of their desire to establish an independent Jewish state in Palestine.